bhanuSingh10/google-sheet-clone/README.md

-# Google Docs Clone
+# Google sheet Clone

 ## ⭐ Introduction
-This project is a clone of **Google Docs**, designed to provide a collaborative document editing experience similar to Google Docs.
+This project is a clone of **Google Sheet**, designed to provide a collaborative document editing experience similar to Google sheet.
 It allows multiple users to create, edit, and collaborate on documents in real-time.

 ## 🟢 Features
 - **Document Creation and Storage**: Users can create new documents and store them securely in the database.